About ECHO OEM

 • make new connections that last

-• obtain CME credits
+• obtain CE credits

 To participate in ECHO OEM, providers must:

-• be licensed to practise in Ontario
+• be licensed to practice in Ontario (students in a relevant programs are welcome)

 • be able to communicate in English